Register of beneficial owners: how and when to register?

 A beneficial owner is a person with more than 25% of the company’sshares , voting rights or profits, or who has decisive influence.
 If this cannot be determined, persons in the top management are considered to be the owner.

-Registration can be automatic from public registers or on application to a court or notary, with fees depending on the type of entity.
+Registration can be automatic from public registers or upon request to a court or notary, with fees depending on the type of entity.
 The registration includes identification data, shares and the structure of the relationships.
 Access to the data is free of charge, but only the registrants or beneficial owners can obtain a full extract.

 Irregularities must be rectified on the court’s request or face fines of up to CZK 500,000.
 Record-keeping is crucial for transparency and protection of the rights of the persons involved, as well as for the prevention of legal and financial problems.